ULL-MFP-AET/ull-mfp-aet.github.io/tecnologia-de-la-comunicacion-internet/github/README.md

 * [Using Git with Repl.it: A Short Guide](https://repl.it/talk/learn/Using-Git-with-Replit-A-Short-Guide/13491)
 * [Help on Change repl language](https://repl.it/talk/ask/Change-repl-language/24718)
   - The only way to do this is to create an HTML repl and manually transfer the files by hand.
 HTML repos do now import into repl.it correctly, yet
+* [Bash Shell Experiment](https://blog.repl.it/shell): How to have two terminals open at the same time
+  - Inside the editor press `F1` and write `shell`